ekhiroteta/BAMT/README.md

 <br><br>

-These tools were described in a scientific article published in the journal Remote Sensing:
+These tools were described in a scientific article published in the Remote Sensing journal:

 **Manuscript**

 **Citation**

-Datasets analyzed for the study described in the Remote Sensing article are publicly accessible:
+Datasets analyzed for the study described in the article are publicly accessible:

 [**Southeast Australia (SEA)**](https://ehubox.ehu.eus/s/s7QrJ8aitixFTek)